dwyvid1/linux-scripts/README.md

 * Ubuntu 20.04
 * Fedora 33

-# Applications that will be installed
+# Applications that will be installed :computer:
 ### Ubuntu 20.04
 * VIM
 * Steam